-*Note from Alexis: Mirachelle’s devotional reminds me of the song “Hosanna” by Hillsong Worship.
-You can listen to it here.
+*Note from Alexis: Mirachelle's message today reminds me of this song, "Look a Little Closer" by Helen Baylor.
+Listen to it here.

 Mirachelle Canada is a writer, playwright, screenwriter, and theatre director/producer from Northern Virginia, where she teaches television production at her high school alma mater.